deltachat-bot/bot-pages/development.md

   const messageText = message.getText()
   log(`Received a message for chat ${chat.getName()}: ${messageText}`)

-  // Look at the number of contacts in the chat of this message.
-If we get
-  // exactly one contact, it is a 1-on-1 (aka "single") chat.
-(Technically, it
-  // might also be a group chat with only ourselves as member, but then we
-  // couldn't have received this message.) if (deltachat.getChatContacts(chat.getId()).length === 1) {
+  if (chat.isSingle()) {
-    // We reply by repeating the same text with a prefix. deltachat.sendMessage(chat.getId(), `You said: ${messageText}`) } else {
+    // In a 1-on-1 (aka "single") chat, we reply by repeating the same text with a prefix. deltachat.sendMessage(chat.getId(), `You said: ${messageText}`) } else {
-    // There are not chats with zero members.
-Thus, this appears to be a group chat.
-    // We reply only if the message starts with "Bot". if (messageText.match(/^bot[:, ]+/i)) {
+    // In a group chat, we reply only if the message starts with "Bot". if (messageText.match(/^bot[:, ]+/i)) {
       const contact = deltachat.getContact(message.getFromId())
       const displayName = contact.getDisplayName()